What is EMERGE?

-If you would like to get involved in the internationalization of either research (for example, in an Inno'Campus) or teaching within the context of EMERGE, you are welcome to contact us.
+If you would like to get involved in research activities (for example, in an international research project or an InnoRT Hub) or teaching activities (for example, in an international teaching and learning format) within the context of EMERGE, you are welcome to contact us.

-- For general questions about EMERGE: Dr. Thomas Duttle, Coordinator International Cooperation and Virtual Mobility
+- For general questions on the EMERGE university alliance: Dr. Thomas Duttle, Coordinator International Cooperation and Virtual Mobility

-- For questions about internationalization: Marita McGrory, Senior Advisor for European and International Affairs, or Prof. Dr. Ulrich Glassmann, Vice President for European and International Affairs
+- For general questions on internationalization: Dr. Isabella Tegethoff, Senior Advisor for European and International Affairs, or Prof. Dr. Ulrich Glassmann, Vice President for European and International Affairs

 - EMERGE and research: Dr. Maria Schwab

-- EMERGE and university teaching: Dr. Kathrin Rheinländer
+- EMERGE and higher education didactics: Dr. Kathrin Rheinländer

 - EMERGE and the student forum: AStA